x

 "It's provided so much entertainment and life," Megann McGill said.

-The tree is centuries old, so the McGills weren’t surprised to discover fungus growing at the base when they moved in.
+The tree is centuries old, so the McGills said they weren't surprised to discover fungus growing at the base when they moved in.

 "The opinion we got from the arborist was that it could last another 10 to 20 years," Patrick McGill said.
 "But the infection spread much quicker than they anticipated, with 11 mushrooms appearing this year."